Psychotherapy and the controlled act component of psychotherapy

 It is possible you may be performing psychotherapy but not the controlled act of psychotherapy.
 For example, if only four of the above components apply, you are not performing the controlled act.

 You are in the best position to determine whether or not you are performing the controlled act according to the criteria.

 The diagram below highlights that the controlled act is one element in the wide ranging practice of counselling and psychotherapy.
 Many of the activities that nurses frequently engage in share some common traits with psychotherapy but they are not psychotherapy.
 For example, activities such as health teaching, providing information, encouragement, support or instruction are not psychotherapy.

 Do I require an order to perform the controlled act of psychotherapy?

-It is important to note that even with a regulation in place, an order may still be required for RNs and RPNs to perform the controlled act under sector-specific legislation (e.g. the Public Hospitals Act) or organizational policy.
+It is important to note that even while you have the authority to initiate the controlled act, an order may still be required for RNs and RPNs to perform the controlled act under sector-specific legislation (For example, the Public Hospitals Act) or organizational policy.

 Who can perform the controlled act of psychotherapy in practice?

 In the case of the controlled act of psychotherapy, the RHPA authorizes members of 6 Colleges.
 These include members of:

 - The Ontario College of Social Workers and Social Services Workers

 - The College of Occupational Therapists of Ontario